There's a really good reason why pretty much every town and village you go to will have at least one pizza restaurant - it's very profitable!

 Add your favourite pizza toppings, such as tomato sauce, cheese, vegetables, and meats.
 I like to use up what I have in the fridge for toppings, especially the last bits of cheese and veggies.
 This saves money and prevents food waste.

-Bake the pizza in the preheated oven for about 12-15 minutes or until the crust turns golden brown and the cheese is bubbly and melted.
+Bake the pizza in the pre-heated oven for about 12-15 minutes or until the crust turns golden brown and the cheese is bubbly and melted.

 Remove the pizza from the oven and let it cool for a few minutes before slicing and serving.

 I like to make my own pizza sauce.
-For convenience, you can, of course, buy this in a supermarket; Tesco offer its own brand 200g jar of pizza sauce for £1.65, which is fine.
+For convenience, you can, of course, buy this in a supermarket; Tesco offers its own brand 200g jar of pizza sauce for £1.65, which is fine.
 Below is my recipe for the homemade pizza sauce I like to make:

 2x 500g cartons of tomato Passata - Tesco offer a carton for 69p each